 Q. How do I get audio files to work inside Moodle?
 How do I allow students to download audio files?

 A. MediaSpace is the service used to stream audio (and video) files.
-Add a Media Resource.
+Add your video or audio file as a Media Resource.
 See How to add video and audio in Moodle

 Q. I’ve added a Forum to my module, for the students to ask questions and discuss things.
 Can I set up an email notification to tell me when comments are added?